mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-users.md

 ## Managing User roles

-User roles are managed from the **Identities portal**, which is specifically dedicated to the governance of roles and accesses to the resources of the Company.
-Find out how to edit a user's role in [the Identities documentation page](/development_suite/identity-and-access-management/manage-identities.md)
+User roles are managed from the **IAM portal**, which is specifically dedicated to the governance of roles and accesses to the resources of the Company.
+Find out how to edit a user's role in [the Identities Access Management documentation page](/development_suite/identity-and-access-management/manage-identities.md)

 ### Managing User role at Company level

-From the Identities portal, a user's role in the Company can be edited by clicking on the edit button on the corresponding row:
+From the IAM portal, the Company role assigned to the user can be edited by clicking on the edit button on the corresponding row:

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '600px'}}>